Mission Vision A world where everyone has a decent place to live.

 Ultimate Goal The ultimate goal of Habitat for Humanity is to eliminate poverty housing and homelessness from the face of the earth by building adequate and basic housing.
 Furthermore, all of our words and actions are for the ultimate purpose of putting shelter on the hearts and minds of people in such a powerful way that poverty housing and homelessness become socially, politically and religiously unacceptable in our nations and world.

 Habitat for Humanity of Seminole Apopka annually reviews its economic impact on the community.
 This economic contribution includes funds spent on construction, support services, job creation and the value of volunteer investment.
 Also included is the contribution of the new tax base from the homes built and their assessed value, which increases the value of the surrounding properties.
 Habitat for Humanity of Seminole County and Greater Apopka conservatively estimates that each new homeownership opportunity also provides an average of $800k in funds going back into the local economy for the first year.
-More importantly is the ongoing impact of each new home created as they continue to generate tax revenue and continues to move families and future generations away from poverty and social dependency.
+More importantly is the ongoing impact of each new home created as they continue to generate tax revenue and move families and future generations away from poverty and social dependency.

 Habitat is only granted the opportunity to continue its mission when we receive generous gifts of time, talent and treasure from donors and volunteers.
 We are grateful to all who have helped us throughout the years.
 No donation is too small to make a difference.
 While volunteers are a critical component of our program, funding is still required to purchase properties, materials and tools.

-Donations of vacant land, existing dwellings, construction materials and tools are welcome.
+Donations of buildable vacant land, existing dwellings, construction materials and tools are welcome.
 A staff member will work with the donor to ensure the best use of their donation.

 Specialty contract work such as electrical and mechanical, cannot be done by volunteers.
 Donations of such work is a welcome cost savings on any project.